v-community/v_by_example/examples/methods/methods.md

 ## Exercises

-1. Create a method for the type `Person` that determines if a person has a legal age or not.
+1. Create a method for the type `Person` that determines whether a person is underage or not.
 2. Create a method that determines whether an `Animal` has fur or not.